 This MD&A includes "forward-looking information" within the meaning of applicable Canadian securities laws and "forward-looking statements" within the meaning of applicable United States securities laws, including the Private Securities Litigation Reform Act of 1995 (collectively referred to herein as "forward-looking statements").
 All forward-looking statements are based on our beliefs as well as assumptions based on information available at the time the assumption was made and on management's experience and perception of historical trends, current conditions and expected future developments, as well as other factors deemed appropriate in the circumstances.
 Forward-looking statements are not facts, but only predictions and generally can be identified by the use of statements that include phrases such as "may", "will", "can", "could", "would", "shall", "believe", "expect", "estimate", "anticipate", "intend", "plan", "forecast", "foresee", "potential", "enable", "continue" or other comparable terminology.
-These statements are not quarantees of our future performance, events or results and are subject to risks, uncertainties and other important factors that could cause our actual performance, events or results to be materially different those out in or implied by set forward-looking statements.
+These statements are not guarantees of our future performance, events or results and are subject to risks, uncertainties and other important factors that could cause our actual performance, events or results to be materially different those out in or implied by the from set forward-looking statements.

-In particular, this MD&A contains forward-looking statements including, but not limited to, statements relating to: the Company's ability to deliver the 2024 Outlook, including Adjusted EBITDA, free cash flow, annualized dividends per share, sustaining capital spending, and energy marketing gross margin; the Company's expanded growth targets to deliver 1.75 GW with a target investment of \$3.5 billion by 2028 that will deliver annual EBITDA of \$350 million; the expansion of the Company's development pipeline to 10 GW by 2028; the anticipated benefits arising from the MOU (as defined below) with the Government of Alberta; the Company's investment strategy to deliver long-term value to shareholders; the common share dividend level through 2024; the Company's projects under construction, including capital costs, the timing of commercial operations and expected annual EBITDA, including the Horizon Hill wind development; the impact of new asset additions in 2024 including Kent Hills, Mount Keith transmission, and White Rock; the development of the early-stage and advanced-stage projects; achieving the anticipated benefits of the transfer of PTCs (defined below) generated from the White Rock and Horizon Hill wind projects; the Company's hedging strategy and the ability of such strategy to provide greater cash flow certainty; the delivery of stable and predictable cash flows; the proportion of EBITDA to be generated from renewable sources to increase to 70 per cent by the end of 2028; the Company's ability to achieve its long-term decarbonization goal to be net zero by 2045; the reduction of carbon emissions by 75 per cent from 2015 emissions levels by 2026; the expected impact and quantum of carbon compliance costs; the retirement of Centralia Unit 2 at the end of 2025; regulatory developments and their expected impact on the Company; expectations regarding the refinancing of debt; recognition by the Company of natural gas transportation agreements as onerous in the case the Company decides to retire certain facilities in advance of the expiry date of the natural gas transportation agreements; and the Company continuing to maintain adequate liquidity.
+In particular, this MD&A contains forward-looking statements including, but not limited to, statements relating to: the Company's ability to deliver its 2024 Outlook, including Adjusted EBITDA, free cash flow, annualized dividends per share, sustaining capital spending, energy marketing gross margin, corporate cash taxes and cash interest; the Company's growth targets to deliver 1.75 GW with a target investment of \$3.5 billion by 2028 that will deliver annual EBITDA of \$350 million; the expansion of the Company's development pipeline to 10 GW by 2028; the anticipated benefits arising from the MOU (as defined below) with the Government of Alberta and that the Company's water management efforts will not have an adverse impact on our electricity generating and environmental objectives; the Company's Mount Keith West Network Upgrade project currently under construction, including as it pertains to capital costs, the timing of commercial operation and expected annual EBITDA; the development of early-stage and advancedstage projects; the expected annual average EBITDA to be generated from the transfer of PTCs (defined below) generated from the White Rock and Horizon Hill wind projects; the Company's hedging strategy and the ability of such strategy to provide greater cash flow certainty; the delivery of stable and predictable cash flows; the proportion of EBITDA to be generated from renewable sources to increase to 70 per cent by the end of 2028; the retirement of Centralia Unit 2 at the end of 2025; regulatory developments and their expected impact on the